MikeMcl/bignumber.js/README.md

 or put it in a *node_modules* directory within the directory and use

     var BigNumber = require('bignumber');

+The library is also available from the [npm](https://npmjs.org/) registry, so

+    $ npm install bignumber.js

+will install this entire directory in a *node_modules* directory within the current directory.

+It can then be loaded with

+    var BigNumber = require('bignumber.js');

 To load with AMD loader libraries such as [requireJS](http://requirejs.org/):